-The Hot Water Association exists to promote the concept and use of stored hot water in domestic and commercial circumstances in the United Kingdom and Republic of Ireland.
-HWA is a trade organisation whose membership accounts for nearly 100% of hot water storage devices sold in the UK.
+The Hot Water Association (HWA) is a member organisation committed to effectively promoting the concept and use of stored hot water in domestic and commercial circumstances in the United Kingdom and Republic of Ireland.
+HWA’s membership accounts for nearly 100% of hot water storage devices sold in the UK.

 The objectives of the HWA are;